sleeptoken/zettelkasten/Scanning and Networks.md

 These types of scan are most effective against hosts using a BSD - derived TCP/IP stack

+Note: Inverse TCP flag scanning is known as FIN, URG, and PSH scanning based on the flag set in the probe packet.
+If there is no flag set, it is known as NULL scanning.
+If only the FIN flag is set, it is known as FIN scanning, and if all of FIN, URG, and PSH are set, it is known as Xmas scanning.
+##### Xmas Scan

+Xmas scan is a type of inverse TCP scanning technique with the FIN, URG, and PUSH flags set to send a TCP frame to a remote device.
+- If the target has opened the port, then you will receive no response from the remote system.
+- If the target has closed the port, then you will receive a remote system reply with an RST.
+This scan only works when systems are compliant with RFC 793- based TCP/IP implementation.
+It will not work against any current version of Microsoft Windows.
+###### BSD Networking code

+This method relies on the BSD networking code.
+Thus, you can use this only for UNIX hosts; it does not support Windows NT.
+If the user scan for Microsoft system, it will show that all the ports on the host are open.

+Note:
+In zenmap, the `-sX` option is used to perform Xmas scan whereas the `-sF` and `-sN` options are used to perform `FIN` and `NULL` scans.
+##### TCP Maimon scan

+This scan technique is very similar to NULL, FIN, and Xmas scan, but the probe used here is FIN/ACK.
+In most cases, to determine if the port is open or closed, the RST packet should be generated as a response to a probe request.
+However, in many BSD systems, the port is open if the packet gets dropped in response to a probe.

+Nmap interprets a port as open | filtered when there is no response from the Maimon scan probe even after many retransmissions.
+- The port is closed if the probe gets a response as an RST packet.
+- The port is filtered when the ICMP unreachable error (type 3, code 1, 2, 3, 9, 10, or 13) is returned from the target host.

+Note: In Zenmap, the `-sM` option is used to perform the TCP Maimon scan.
+##### ACK flag Probe scan

+Attackers send TCP probe packets with the ACK flag set to a remote device and then analyze the header information (TTL and WINDOW field) of the received RST packets to find out if the port is open or closed.
+The ACK flag probe scan exploits the vulnerabilities within the BSD-derived TCP/IP stack.
+Thus, such scanning is effective only on those OSs and platforms on which the BSD derives TCP/IP stacks.
+Categories of ACK flag probe scanning include:
+TTL-Based ACK Flag Probe scanning
+In this scanning technique, you will first need to send ACK probe packets (several thousands) to different TCP ports and then analyze the TTL field value of the RST packets received.
+In Zenmap, the syntaxnmap -ttl [time] [target] is used to perform TTL- based scan.

 ### References
 M3 - CEHv13